Topic of the month

-Key ports across our global network remain stressed mainly due to strikes, shortage of labor, and weather impacts.
+Key ports across our global network remain stressed mainly due to a shortage of labor and weather impact.

-In Northern Europe, the Situation in Bremerhaven remains with an experienced waiting time of 3 days due to busy line-up and yard congestions, Rotterdam has improved however still unstable on the line-up for vessels coming.
+In Northern Europe, the Situation in Bremerhaven remains with an experienced waiting time of 3 days due to busy line-ups and yard congestions.

-In Asia, the situation has improved in Ningbo with experienced waiting time from 3 to 1 day.
+In Asia, the situation has improved in Ningbo with experienced waiting time from 4 to 2 days, same as Yantian.

-In Latin America the situation with weather disruption remains deteriorating in Chilean ports with often closures and operations disruptions.
-The same is experienced in South America, due to weather disruption, experienced waiting time can be of 1 day in Santos, Itapoa, and Paranagua.
+In Latin America the situation related to weather disruption remains deteriorating the line up mainly in Chile and Gulf Of Mexico terminals.
+The same being experienced in South America, due to weather disruption, experienced waiting time can be of 1 day in Itapoa and Paranagua.

 In North America, West Coast the situation has not much changed with the very high experienced waiting time.
-Oakland remains the most critical port with experienced waiting times of up to 15 days.
-For the Canadian ports, Vancouver remains deteriorating, and the waiting time experienced can be up to 44 days.
+Oakland is still under criticality with an experienced waiting time of up to 25 days.
+On East Coast, Savannah has deteriorated and the waiting time experienced can be up to 15 days.
+For the Canadian ports, Vancouver remains critical with waiting time experienced up to 35 days.